-3. Underwater noise may be generated during all stages of an offshore renewable energy facility, including during pre-construction, construction, operation and decommissioning.
-The strength and duration of the noise varies depending on the activity (see Table 8.17 in § 8.4.5(H)(3)(a) of this Part).
-For example, some construction activities, such as pile driving, result in short periods of intense noise generation, compared with longterm, low level noise associated with operational activities.
-While the intensity and duration of the noise produced by pile driving activities and operational wind turbines vary, both produce low frequency noise, and therefore potentially pose a risk in particular to large whales, such as the North Atlantic right whale, humpback whales, and fin whales, as these species are thought to be most sensitive in this frequency range (Southall et al. 2007; see Figure 8.44 in § 8.4.5(H)(3)(b) of this Part).
-In order to minimize the risk of causing hearing impairment or injury to any marine mammal during activities of high noise, monitoring the project area for the presence of marine mammals and maintenance of an exclusion zone has been required (MMS 2009a; JNCC 2009).
+- 2007).
+In addition, as with any mammal, hearing sensitivity varies between individuals within a species (Houser and Finneran, 2006).
+Consequently, as a result of the incomplete data on marine mammal hearing, it can be difficult to predict the potential impact of noise from offshore renewable energy facilities on marine mammal species. - 3.
+Underwater noise may be generated during all stages of an offshore renewable energy facility, including during pre-construction, construction, operation and decommissioning.
+The strength and duration of the noise varies depending on the activity (see Table 8.17).
+For example, some construction activities, such as pile driving, result in short periods of intense noise generation, compared with long-term, low level noise associated with operational activities.
+While the intensity and duration of the noise produced by pile driving activities and operational wind turbines vary, both produce low frequency noise, and therefore potentially pose a risk in particular to large whales, such as the North Atlantic right whale, humpback whales, and fin whales, as these species are thought to be most sensitive in this frequency range (Southall et al. 2007; see Figure 8.45).
+In order to minimize the risk of causing hearing impairment or injury to any marine mammal during activities of high noise, monitoring the project area for the presence of marine mammals has been required (MMS) 2009a; JNCC 2009).
 Furthermore, scheduling construction activities to avoid periods when marine mammals may be more common in the project area is one precautionary measure to minimize any potential adverse impacts (OSPAR 2006).
-Information on the potential long-term impacts of displaced individuals, or on the potential effects under water noise may cause to resident marine mammal populations, is not currently available (MMS 2007a, OSPAR 2008).
+Information on the potential longterm impacts of displaced individuals, or on the potential effects under water noise may cause to resident marine mammal populations, is not currently available (MMS 2007a, OSPAR 2008).